FreeCAD/FreeCAD-Telemetry/README.md

 # FreeCAD Telemetry Addon

 This addon sends select FreeCAD usage information to a centralized database.
+It is still in the beta release stage, but you are welcome to test it out.
+See [Installing Telemetry](#installing-telemetry) below.

 # Why you should share telemetry with the FreeCAD project